Green Day discography

 Their seventh studio album American Idiot reignited the band's popularity with a younger generation.
-Becoming the band's first album to top the Billboard 200, American Idiot sold over six million copies in the United States, and over 14 million copies worldwide.
+Becoming the band's first album to top the Billboard 200, American Idiot sold over seven million copies in the United States, including more than 14 million copies worldwide.
 The album spawned five commercially successful singles: "American Idiot", "Jesus of Suburbia", "Boulevard of Broken Dreams", "Holiday", and "Wake Me Up When September Ends".
+A Broadway musical was created based on the album.

-The band's eighth studio album 21st Century Breakdown followed in May 2009, topping the Billboard 200 and being certified platinum by the RIAA.
+The band's eighth studio album, 21st Century Breakdown, followed in May 2009, topping the Billboard 200 and being certified double platinum by the RIAA.
 Two singles from the album—"Know Your Enemy" and "21 Guns"—became top 40 hits on the US Billboard Hot 100.
-A trilogy of studio albums—¡Uno!, ¡Dos!, and ¡Tré!—were released toward the end of 2012. ¡Uno!, ¡Dos! and ¡Tré! peaked at numbers two, nine and thirteen respectively on the Billboard 200.
+A trilogy of studio albums—¡Uno!, ¡Dos!, and ¡Tré!—were released toward the end of 2012. ¡Uno!, ¡Dos! and ¡Tré! peaked at numbers two, nine and thirteen, respectively, on the Billboard 200. ¡Uno! received a gold certification from the RIAA.

-In 2016, another studio album, Revolution Radio was released and topped the Billboard 200.

-On February 7, 2020, their most recent album, Father of All Motherfuckers, was released and debuted in the top five of the Billboard 200 and topped the Australian, Canadian and UK charts in its first week.
+In 2016, another studio album, Revolution Radio, was released and topped the Billboard 200.
+That album was followed by Father of All, which was released in 2020 and debuted in the top five of the Billboard 200 and topped the Australian, Canadian and UK charts in its first week.
+The band released their most recent album, Saviors, in January 2024.